Are Video Games Art?

 “Some are great works of art, some are a waste of time.”

 I agree with most of these points except the art part.
-Video games can change your perspective of life and your mind and that’s why i think it’s art.
-Art defines a man made masterpiece that can change how you see the world, and video games does exactly that.
+Video games can change your perspective of life and your mind and that’s why I think it’s art.
+Art defines a man-made masterpiece that can change how you see the world, and video games do exactly that.

 “For the same reason some people find chess boring or don’t want to go surfing – different people have different tastes and get satisfaction from other pastimes.”